Frequently Asked Questions

 Directions

 If you have a question you'd like answered, either here on this site, or personally, e-mail Heidi at heidig@sportscardplayground.com.
 All e-mails will be answered.
+All questions were written or updated in April 2022.

-A. The difference varies amongst manufacturers.
+A. The difference varies by manufacturer.
 Generally speaking, a RETAIL pack is one found at a mass merchandiser (Target, Wal-mart, etc.) or convenience store (7-11, gas station, etc.), while a HOBBY pack is found at a trading card store/hobby shop (like ours!).
-Sometimes, there is a different number of cards per pack or packs per box.
-Sometimes, there is a hobby-only or retail-only insert set (very true of Topps products).
-Many times, there are better odds of pulling "good cards" (jerseys, rookies, etc.) from hobby packs, which is one of our advantages (being that we're a hobby store).
-This was especially true of Fleer products.
-If you compare the odds between a hobby and retail pack of the same product, you will often find that jerseys and such appear two (or more) per box in a hobby box, but less than one per box in a retail box.
-This also accounts for the cheaper retail pack price in some cases.
-If you're concerned with the difference for a specific product, just ask us.
-We usually know.
+Often, there is a different number of cards per pack or packs per box in hobby vs. retail.
+Sometimes, there is a hobby-only or retail-only insert set that you can only get in one version.
+Still other times, the cards themselves are different design-wise in hobby vs. retail (different colored borders for example).

 A. Sometimes people get confused by this term.
 A relic card is synonymous with a memorabilia card.
 For baseball, this could be a card with a piece of the player's jersey, patch, number, name, tag, MLB logo, button, bat or even dirt from the field!
 For football, it could be a piece of jersey, patch, number, name, tag, NFL logo, helmet, shoulder pad, or game used pilon, goal post, or grass!
 A "relic" is just a generic and all-encompassing term for a piece of anything game-used.

-Q. What does "event worn" mean
+Q. What does "event worn" mean?
+(Circa November 2016)